-If calling off your wedding feels like the right decision, then it probably is.
-New research from UCLA found that newlywed women who experienced prewedding doubts are 2.5 times more likely to divorce than brides who did not report cold feet.
+If calling off your wedding — à la Kate Hudson and Matthew Bellamy — feels like the right decision, then it probably is.
+Research from UCLA found that newlywed women who experienced prewedding doubts are 2.5 times more likely to divorce than brides who did not report cold feet.
 In fact, almost 20 percent of wives in the study who said they had hesitations about the marriage divorced within four years.

 While it's not a divorce, the process — not to mention the decision — of ending your engagement can be stressful, shameful, emotional, and melodramatic.
 But remember: breakups are never easy, and just because it's hard doesn't mean you shouldn't do it.
 You certainly won't be the first bride to turn around on her way down the aisle, and if you know a relationship isn't meant to be, better to admit it before you say "I do."
 Here's how to call off a wedding as smoothly as possible.